 A cold chain is a temperature-controlled supply chain.
 An unbroken cold chain in the food industry is an uninterrupted series of refrigerated production, storage and distribution activities and associated equipment which maintain a given low-temperature range.
 A functioning cold chain is critical to the protection and delivery of fresh and frozen perishable foods.
 “In parts of the world where the cold chain is established and run effectively, perishable food loss can be maintained as low as 2%.
 When applied properly and consistently, a fully functioning cold chain can successfully prevent and reduce food loss” (Shaw).

-However, breaks in the cold chain occur due to a variety of issues, including: operator error, insufficient precooling, poor loading practices, inadequate insulation, improperly functioning refrigeration equipment, or even something as simple as cargo or walk-in cooler doors being left open too long.
+However, breaks in the cold chain occur due to a variety of issues.
+These include operator error, insufficient pre-cooling, poor loading practices, inadequate insulation, malfunctioning equipment, or even something as simple as cargo or walk-in freezer doors being left open too long.
 Any of these breaks can cause damage to perishable foods with exposure to conditions that are too warm or cold, all leading to food loss/waste.

 - Compatibility with a wide variety of heating or cooling devices

-- Change settings locally or connect remotely so you can keep your operation running smoothly wherever you are.
+- Change settings remotely to keep your operation running smoothly wherever you are

 - Customizable alerts based on temperature, electrical current, and voltage give you complete peace of mind.

 - 120/208/240V AC options, directly switch up to 24 amp loads

 Gunders, Dana.
 “Wasted: How America Is Losing Up to 40 Percent of Its Food from Farm to Fork to Land ll”.
 NRDC Issue Paper.
 August 2012.
 1 March 2017. www.nrdc.org/sites/default/files/wasted-food-IP.pdf